 I learned how to be a mom from you.
 You were a fantastic mom.
 I know not everyone can say that about their mothers.
 I was lucky to have you.
 Mom, you were fantastic, awesome, loving, creative, giving, and kind.
 Now that I am an adult I understand how great you were.
 I learned to give to others and be generous by watching you.

 The loss of you made me strong.
 I became an independent young woman who wanted to do it all on her own.
 I love that I became strong, but I hate that I had to lose you to do it.
 I hope and pray my children become strong.
 I hope and pray they don’t have to lose me to become that way.
 I will mold them.
 Give them tasks to make them strong.
 I don’t want to leave them to strengthen them.
 There must be another way.
 I will find it.

 I often pray that you are able to know some of my joys.

 I hope you can know some small piece of my life.
 I wish you could have met my husband and I wish you could have felt in your heart the excitement I had on my wedding day.
 You missed it all, but I’m hoping someday I will see you and you will tell me you were there with me.
 You will tell me you sat in the church and watched me marry my husband.
 I hope you will tell me you were able to see my sons’ faces when they burst into this world.
-Oh, how I could have used your help.
+Oh, how I could have used your help and wisdom.
 How we could have shared laughter and snuggles together with my babies.

 Thank you, Mom.
 I love you.